emwords: In a nutshell …

 Editing research theses

-Write initially using our message form in Enquiries.
+If you are writing a thesis, and think you might need editorial assistance, write to us following the instructions in our message form in Enquiries.
 We look forward to hearing from you.

 Other academic editing

 Not covered by the IPEd guidelines (above) is editing of articles written by graduates for scholarly journals.
 The restrictions above do not apply.
-You are free to edit at any level of edit, but you should edit in accordance with the guidelines of the journal for which the article has been written.
+The editor is free to edit at any level of edit, but you should edit in accordance with the guidelines of the journal for which the article has been written.
 The client should supply you with any necessary guidelines, unless you are told: ‘APA style’ or something similar.
 Your library should contain copies of other style guides besides the Australian Style manual.

 Training for academic editing